 Used with permission from AIAA.
 Originally presented at the 23rd AIAA Aerodynamic Decelerator Systems Technology Conference, Daytona Beach, FL, March 2015, AIAA 2015-2106.

 Slegers, Nathan; Brown, Andrew; and Rogers, Jonathan, "Experimental Investigation of Stochastic Parafoil Guidance using a Graphics Processing Unit" (2015).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 54.